CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 A CLARIFICATION:

 I am not an advocate of the actor directing himself on the stage.
 The above situations were unique; these were simple one-act plays that the theatrical management in all instances ASKED me to direct as well as act in.
 (An actor directing himself on film and video is another matter since the actor-director can step back and look at rushes and video playback and make appropriate adjustments.
-Charlie Chaplin and Woody Allen are prime examples.
-But that is really NOT a desire of mine.)
+Charlie Chaplin and Woody Allen are prime examples.)

-However, there are those who are opposed to the idea of a writer directing his own work.
-My philosophy is this: who is more intimately knowledgeable about the work?
+There are those who are opposed to the idea of a writer directing his own work.
+My philosophy is: who is more intimately knowledgeable about the work?
 Who is more aware of what the overall effect should be as well as of the intricate nuances of the piece?
 There are many examples of successful writer-directors and if the author can communicate well with the actors and convey his ideas and concepts with grace, style, power and effect, let the results speak for themselves!

 Should a writer direct his own work?
 Effective RESULTS should silence those nay-sayers who put up their road blocks through prejudice or jealousy or as mere echoers of abstract theories.